-Ok this is not in California, but it’s close.
-For those that like to visit both California and Arizona on the same trip (like me!), I thought I would share my cycling experiences in Scottsdale.
+For those that like to visit both California and Arizona on the same trip (like me!), I thought I would share my biking experiences in Scottsdale.
 Scottsdale is a great place to do some road biking.
 During the winters I’ve visited Scottsdale a number of times.
 The weather is great, the temperatures generally are not too hot (though one week did get above 90 degrees in March).
 Even if it does get really hot, it’s usually quite a bit cooler in the morning so you can still get out and enjoy a great ride.
 I find Scottsdale very bike friendly, there are a number of bike paths and designated bike lanes, and I find the drivers in Scottsdale fairly accommodating for cyclists.
-Some of the best cycling routes in Scottsdale are near to downtown, and there are also some great rides heading north from Scottsdale.
+Some of the best bike rides in Scottsdale are near to downtown, and there are also some great rides heading north from Scottsdale.

 I’ve stayed in a number of places in Scottsdale.
 I’ve stayed in north Scottsdale, and other times I’ve stayed closer to downtown.
 My preference is to stay closer to downtown as I like to ride in and around the Camelback and Mummy mountains, and the area downtown also has a number of easier rides on nicely paved paths dedicated to walkers and riders.
 I suggest staying in the area, closer to downtown, perhaps near the Arizona Canal which has a great bike path that can take you to a number of great areas.

-Best Cycling Routes In Scottsdale – Route #1 – Scottsdale Arizona Canal Ride – 25 kilometers
+Best Bike Rides In Scottsdale – Route #1 – Scottsdale Arizona Canal Bike Path Ride – 25 kilometers

 This is a great ride to get acquainted with Scottsdale and some of the downtown area.
 The Arizona Canal flows through the middle of Scottsdale and has pretty good bike paths on both sides.
 Some sections are very small gravel, but most of the ride is on paved path.
 In general, there is no need to deal with any traffic, as you are on a dedicated multipurpose path.
 The scenery along the canal is great.
 This is roughly a twenty kilometer ride and should take you about an hour.

-Here’s a ride I found a few years ago when I was staying further north in Scottsdale.
+One of the best bike rides in Scottsdale because of the classic desert views!
+This is a ride I found a few years ago when I was staying further north in Scottsdale.
 It’s also a flat ride, but you can add some hills if you go further into Anthem.
-Here you’ll be riding a quiet paved bicycle path through the desert until you get to Anthem.
+Here you’ll be riding a quiet paved bike path through the desert until you get to Anthem.
 The views are spectacular.